IIIIIGODIIIII/Fashion_Recommendation_System/README.md

 ## Technical Details

 - Python 3.9.0 is used for development.
-- TensorFlow 2.10, Scikit-learn 1.3.0, and the ResNet-50 model from TensorFlow are the primary dependencies.
+- TensorFlow 2.10, Scikit-learn 1.3.0, Numpy, Pickle, tqdm and the ResNet-50 model from TensorFlow are the primary dependencies.
 - Two pickle files trained on the Fashion Product Images Dataset are required for the system to recommend similar images.
+- CUDA installation might be required so that Tensorflow can use the dedicated GPU (CUDA can speed up the process of pickle file generation)

 ## Installation and Usage

 ### Installation